skulpt/skulpt/functions.rst

     print(y)

-If you pressed the run button you should have seen an error dialog pop up.
+If you press the 'last >>' button you will see an error message.
 When we try to use ``y`` on line 6 (outside the function) Python looks for a global variable named ``y`` but does not find one.
 This results in the
-error: ``Name Error: y is not defined.``
+error: ``Name Error: 'y' is not defined.``

 The variable ``y`` only exists while the function is being executed --- we call this its **lifetime**.